 With a clear understanding of the problem, CE moves into the solution space, starting with architecture.
-Architects serve the business and the customer by ensuring the architecture has sufficient Architectural Runway to delivery the required functionality and that the architecture is designed to enable the continuous delivery pipeline.
-The former is covered in System and Solution Architect/Engineering.
+Architects serve the business and the customer by ensuring the architecture has sufficient Architectural Runway to deliver the required functionality and that the architecture is designed to enable the continuous delivery pipeline.
+The former is covered in System Architect/Engineering.
 The latter is supported through five practices:

 - Architecting for releasability – Different parts of the solution require different release strategies.
 The solution must be designed to enable various incremental release strategies and shift them over time based on business demand.